NativeScript/docs-v7/docs/core-concepts/properties.md

 ### Iterating Over View Children

-There are two methods that allow you to traverse view-hierarchy:
+There are two methods that allow you to traverse view-hierarchy.
+Both of them accept a `callback` function that is called for each child.
+The callback should return a boolean value - if it is falsy the iteration will break.
+This is particularly useful if you are searching for a specific view and you want to stop iterating as soon as you have found it.

 For getting View children use:
 ```
 public eachChildView(callback: (child: View) => boolean): void
 ```
 This method was previously known as `_eachChildView()`.
-It will return View descendants only.
+It will return `View` descendants only.
 For example TabView returns the view of each TabViewItem because is TabViewItem is of type ViewBase.

 Getting ViewBase children use:
 ```
 public eachChild(callback: (child: ViewBase) => boolean): void;
 ```
-This method will return all views including ViewBase.
+This method will return all views including `ViewBase`.
 It is used by the property system to apply native setters, propagate inherited properties, apply styles, etc. In the case of TabView – this method will return TabViewItems as well so that they could be styled through CSS.

 ### View Class Common Methods